SAP-samples/teched2021-INT261/exercises/exercise1/README.md

 5. Choose the newly created  **High Value Investment**  process variant tile.

+    > There will be no progress bar, but it might take couple of seconds to open the process variant editor.
+Give it a time.

     ![01-023](./images/01-023.png)

 6. In the  **Manage Process Variants**  view, add a new approval step to the template by dragging the  **Approval**  tile from  **Available Steps**  and drop it after the  **Local Manager Approval**  step.